 However, to enable practical computing applications like logical operations, pattern recognition, or image processing, it is essential to connect multiple memristive devices \cite{li2018analogue,chu2014neuromorphic,borghetti2010memristive}.
 This requirement has been identified as a crucial challenge in the field of nanofluidic computing\cite{noy2023nanofluidic,robin2023nanofluidics,bocquet2020nanofluidics,xiong2023fluidic} calling for a new generation of compact nanofluidic memristors that offer improved reliability, scalability, and performance.
 The goal of this work is to open the way for such brain-inspired computations with cooperative nanofluidic devices.
-We first present a device designed for circuit scale neuromorphic nanofluidics, called highly asymmetric channels (HACs), which cannot be classified as 0D, 1D nor 2D.
-We then rely on its combination of features to implement an ionic logic operation by connecting two fluidic cells.
+We first present a device designed for circuit scale neuromorphic nanofluidics, called highly asymmetric channels (HACs), which cannot be classified as 0D, 1D or 2D.
+By coupling electrokinetic measurements with optical observations we unveil unambiguously the origin of memory in HACs, arising from a combined mechano-ionic effect.
+We finally rely on HACs' combination of features to implement a nanofluidic logic operation by connecting two fluidic cells.